YQCW/qinchenyang.github.io/_pages/about.md

 * *Oct.2024*: Serve as Reviewer for KDD'25
 * *Jul.2024*: **One paper** accepted by **CIKM'24**: Multi-agent Reinforcement Learning and Traffic Signal Control
 * *Jan.2024*: Serve as Reviewer for KDD'24
+* *May.2023*: Join JD Logistics as Research Intern

 Selected Publications
 ======